Perfecting group schemes: Perfected representation theory

-The sequence on the right-hand side is monotone increasing, but (except for $G$ of rank 1) we do not know whether it is bounded.
-We hope to return to the question of whether multiplicities in $\Rep \bG$ can be infinite in the future. \end{enumerate} \end{remark}
+{The sequence on the right-hand side in equation~\eqref{eqLim} is monotone increasing, and one can ask when it is bounded.
+For $G$ of rank $1$ it is clearly bounded, but the following rank 2 example was communicated to us by Stephen Donkin.}